 Kickstart Your Career in Data Analytics

-Today, it’s not a bad idea to pursue a career in Big Data Analytics.
-According to the 2018 Harvey Nash/KPMG CIO Survey, 43 percent of CIOs agree that the largest talent shortage today is in the field of big data and analytics.
-There’s plenty of opportunities, period.
+Pursuing a career in Data Analytics is definitely a good idea!
+To begin with, there’s plenty of opportunities, the salaries are amazing, and job is truly fun, and the list goes on.
 The data analytics tools are out there, it’s just a matter of learning how to use them.
 Simplilearn’s Caltech Post Graduate Program in Data Science provides potential professionals with all the knowledge and skills needed to land a lucrative position in a field that is in dire need of professionals.

 Data Science & Business Analytics Courses Duration and Fees